jono-neel/cs-149-scheduling-hw2/hw3/readme.txt

 HW3 README

-TODO REQUIREMENTS
+TODO
--TESTING
--optional: clean up code
+-Testing and reporting bugs.

 RUNNING PROGRAM
 -Need to have C++ compiler installed on computer.
 -Suggested to compile and run on Linux via terminal since pthread library is included.
 -If not on Linux, need to figure out how to include pthread library.
-  Notes: Code works on ubuntu, but on MAC it may run unexpectedly.
+-Code works on ubuntu, but on MAC it may run unexpectedly.

 INSTALLING GNU C/C++ COMPILER ON LINUX https://help.ubuntu.com/community/InstallingCompilers